Table of Contents

 until S is terminal

 The key difference between SARSA and Q-Learning comes directly from their respective targets.
 The target return for SARSA is based on the current policy, whereas for Q-Learning it is based on the optimal policy.
-Q-Learning estimates QQ* directly.
+Q-Learning estimates directly.

 Conclusion and Further Exploration